braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 You can save a Content Block without content in it.
 {% endalert %}

-If you made a mistake in archiving a Content Block, you can unarchive it.
+If you accidentally archive a Content Block, you can unarchive it.

 ![Saved Content Blocks panel where the settings dropdown menu for "Content_Block_1" is expanded to show two options: Unarchive and Duplicate.][4]